danielroe/roe.dev/content/blog/dont-be-nice.md

 date: '2026-09-19T09:00:00.000Z'
 tags:
   - open source
+  - values
-  - politics
+  - community
-description: "Sometimes, it's more important to be good than it is to be nice.
-Let's stand for care, kindness, inclusion, human rights and equality."
+description: "Sometimes, it's more important to be good than it is to be nice."
 ---

 Don't be nice.